therealtimex/vad/docs/user-guide/browser.md

 Then, make sure these files are available under the paths you specified:

-1. serve the `silero_vad_legacy.onnx` and `silero_vad_v5.onnx` files that come distributed with `@ricky0123/vad-web` (under `baseAssetPath`)
+1. serve the `silero_vad_v6.onnx` file that comes distributed with `@realtimex/vad-web` (under `baseAssetPath`)
-2. serve the `vad.worklet.bundle.min.js` file that comes distributed with `@ricky0123/vad-web` (under `baseAssetPath`)
+2. serve the `vad.worklet.bundle.min.js` file that comes distributed with `@realtimex/vad-web` (under `baseAssetPath`)
 3. serve the wasm files that come distributed with the package `onnxruntime-web` (under `onnxWASMBasePath`)
 4. **Important for newer versions of onnxruntime-web**: Also serve the `.mjs` files that come distributed with `onnxruntime-web` (under `onnxWASMBasePath`).
 These JavaScript bindings are required for proper initialization of the WebAssembly modules.

-One way to accomplish this is to run a shell script that copies these files into your `dist` directory (or whatever you have named your output directory) during your build process - see the [build script](https://github.com/ricky0123/vad-site/blob/master/scripts/build.sh) for this website for an example.
-Or, if you are using Webpack 5, this can be acheived by adding the following to your webpack.config.js (other bundlers may have similar options/plugins):
+One way to accomplish this is to run a shell script that copies these files into your `dist` directory (or whatever you have named your output directory) during your build process - see the [test-site build script](https://github.com/therealtimex/vad/blob/master/test-site/build.sh) in this repo for an example.
+Or, if you are using Webpack 5, this can be achieved by adding the following to your webpack.config.js (other bundlers may have similar options/plugins):
 ```js linenums="1"
 const CopyPlugin = require("copy-webpack-plugin")